brekooname/Medical-Wagon/README.md

 <h1>Final Project Statement:</h1>
 Patients can schedule appointments for at-home medical examinations.
 For the patients, it is very convenient and easy to use.
-It provides ENT, dental, eye care and skin treatments.
-This innovative approach ensures that emergency medical care and examinations are accessible.
+It provides ENT, dental, eye care and skin treatments, This innovative approach ensures that emergency medical care and examinations are accessible.